Join us in

 Watch or Listen to the upcoming readings:

-New episodes are typically uploaded by Monday morning.
+New episodes are typically uploaded on Sunday by 2:00 p.m.

 Click here to listen to the audio.